Origin of the Székelys

-Medieval chronicles
+Medieval and Early modern period

 Medieval chronicles associated the Székelys with the Huns, also claiming that both the Huns and the Hungarians were descended from the Scythians.
 Medieval scholars also agreed that the Székelys had already been present in the Carpathian Basin before the Hungarians (or Magyars) conquered the territory.
 The early 13th-century Gesta Hungarorum was the first to mention that the Székelys "were previously the peoples" of Attila the Hun.
 According to the same source, the Székelys "gave their sons as hostages along with diverse gifts" to the Hungarian chieftain, Ősbő, at the Körös River before joining his campaign against Menumorut.

 Simon of Kéza stated that the Székelys were "remnants of the Huns" who "remained on the field of Csigla" after the fall of the Hunnic Empire.
 In contrast with the Gesta Hungarorum, Kéza said, the Székelys joined the Hungarians "on the borders of Ruthenia" when the Hungarians crossed the Carpathian Mountains.
 All subsequent Hungarian chronicles repeated Kéza's story and most scholars accepted the identification of the Székelys with the Huns for centuries.
 The theory was also mentioned in István Werbőczy's Tripartitum, which was published several times in Székely Land after 1517.
 As a consequence, it cannot be decided whether the Székelys' well-documented own tradition of their Hunnic origin is a genuine part of their folklore, or it is only an adoption of a medieval scholarly fabrication.
 Most Székelys still regard themselves as descendants of the Huns, but the majority of modern scholars refute this theory.

 Modern scholarship

+19th and 20th Centuries

 The linguist Pál Hunfalvy was the first scholar to question the association of the Székelys with the Huns in the 1870s.
 However, scholars have not reached a consensus about the origin of the Székelys.
 The modern theories can be divided into three major groups.